ForeverInLaw/devtodo_pro/README.md

     VITE_SUPABASE_ANON_KEY=your-supabase-anon-key
     ```

-    The other variables in the file are for optional service integrations.
+    These are the only required environment variables for this project.

 ### 4. Run the Development Server